thompsonmanda08/iams/docs/API_DOCS.md

     -   `id` (UUID, required): The ID of the risk to delete
 -   **Response:** `204 No Content`

-### Get Risk Matrix
+### Get Risk Matrix (Simple)

+> **Note:** This is a lightweight endpoint for simple aggregations.
+For detailed heatmaps with risk information and supporting context, use [Get Detailed Risk Heatmap](#get-detailed-risk-heatmap) instead.

-Retrieves aggregated risk distribution for dashboard visualization (5x5 matrix).
+Retrieves simple aggregated risk counts by rating for lightweight dashboard widgets.

 -   **Endpoint:** `GET /api/v1/risks/matrix`
 -   **Authentication:** Required (JWT)
+-   **Use Cases:**
+    - Simple dashboard widgets requiring only counts
+    - Lightweight API calls with minimal data transfer
+    - Quick health checks
 -   **Response:** `200 OK`
     ```json
     {